 Personally, I would recommend about 2 cups of coffee before a workout and no more.
 Besides the side effects and benefits of caffeine, you have to realise that it can be addictive and too much coffee can mess up your quality of sleep, concentration and focus in the long run.
 Especially, energy drinks such as Red Bull could be very harmful.
 There have been cases in the past when people had consumed an energy drink just before exercise/sports and couldn’t finish their workout/match due to heart problems.

 Knowing this, you could opt a supplement to give your workout a boost, such as MZ Preworkout!

-Or caffeine supplements such as Caffeine caps from Aliness.
+Or caffeine supplements such as Caffeine from MZ Store.
 However, caffeine capsules do not stop the side effects of caffeine, they are just another option you can consider when you do not want or like to drink coffee.

 Once again, watch out with caffeine, use it responsibly!
 And that’s where this blog ends today, I have to get back to my coffee before it’s cold!
 But if you enjoyed the read or if you have any questions or suggestions, do not hesitate to let us know in the comments!

 Written by Sven Nicholson | Online Personal Trainer @ www.healthychanges-pt.com